Casterial/file_renamer/README.md

   2a.
 ShowName/Season 1,2..3..n
 3. Run this script
    *   The code automatically will check the old file name filetype before converting the name that way the mkv, or mp4 stay the same
-   *   Logging: In the show main folder you will find a "rename_log.txt" this will keep track of everything that was renamed, this is great when you've misplaced a file
+   *   Logging: In the main folder of the show (Where the Season Folders are) there will be a "rename_log.txt", this helps you track what was renamed to what (VERY USEFUL IF YOU HAD AN EXTRA EPISODE IN THE WRONG FOLDER!!) #Logging
      *  Logging is deleted every new run for that show.

 ## Example Run: